giancarlo-dm/monokai-vivid-vscode/README.md

 # Vivid Monokai

 ### Dark Monokai inspired, with vivid colors and semantic highlight.

-Works for TypeScript/Javascript, HTML, CSS/SCSS and JSON and has preset configuration for Parameter Hints and Angular.
+Works for TypeScript/Javascript, HTML, CSS/SCSS, JSON and the embedded Terminal.
+Also has preset configuration for Parameter Hints and Angular Templates.

+> The used font on the following images is: [Source Code Pro](https://fonts.google.com/specimen/Source+Code+Pro?query=source+code+pro).

 ### TypeScript
 ![Editor Preview](/images/vivid-monokai-ts.png)